Changdang/Changdang.github.io/_posts/2020-10-10-Life-Purposes.md

 ---
 layout: post
 author: Trang
+comment: true
 ---
 What are your life purposes?

 Different people have different life purposes or existential reasons.
 Some luckily found them at early age while the majority is still searching their ultimate wants.